 - Round-trip ground transportation from Scottsdale host hotel

-- Basecamp gear (kitchen equipment, hand washing station, dish washing station, solar shower, camp chairs, etc.)
+- Basecamp Group Gear (personal mess kit, kitchen equipment, hand washing station, dish washing station, solar shower, camp chairs, etc.)

 - Meals starting lunch Day 1 through lunch Day 3

 - McDowell Mountain Regional Park entry fee

 - McDowell Sonoran Preserve commercial and entry fees

 - Personal insurance and expenses